COVID-19 Updates: uc.edu/publichealth

-Service to the community, performed without thought of personal gain, is an important aspect of the Cincinnatus Scholarship Program (as well as the UC Global Scholars Program).
+Service to the community, performed without thought of personal gain, is an important aspect of the Cincinnatus Scholarship Program (as well as the UC Global (including UC International Outreach), and UC National Outreach Programs).

 Cincinnatus is regarded as the ultimate model of selfless heroic deeds.
-As such, Cincinnatus and UC Global Scholars continue an on-going commitment in service to others that reaches past our campus boundaries to affect our neighborhoods, our city, our region, and beyond.
+As such, Cincinnatus and related scholarships (as well as many other UC scholarship programs) continue an on-going commitment in service to others that reaches past our campus boundaries to affect our neighborhoods, our city, our region, and beyond.

 "Those services designed to improve the quality of life